Terms & conditions

 The copy deadline for all advertisements and editorial features is as stated in the submission dates deadline published on this website.
 It is usually around the 20th of every other month (January, March, May, July, September, November).
 It cannot be guaranteed that copy received after this date will be included in The Publications, although every effort will be made to accommodate late requests.

 All advertisements created by The Business will be proofed to The Client prior to publication.
 It is The Client’s responsibility to ensure that any copy proofed and approved is accurate, legal and copyright free.
+The Client must notify The Business immediately of any error, misprint, inaccuracy, omission or breach.
+The Business shall have no liability for any error, misprint, inaccuracy, omission or breach by The Business in any subsequent publication of the Advert unless The Client had so notified us and The Business did not take reasonable steps to correct it.
 The Business takes no responsibility for loss or damage resulting in an advert being incorrect, having been proofed and approved by The Client.

 Copy can be supplied in any of the accepted formats as detailed on the advert specification page.

 Ensure supplied copy for advertisements is the correct size and resolution, as specified on the advert specification page.